TsekNet/PowerShell-Profile/README.md

 # My PowerShell Profile

+🚨 This repository is no longer maintained.
+See [github.com/tseknet/dotfiles](https://github.com/tseknet/dotfiles) for my latest PowerShell profile.

 My PowerShell profile is a collection of functions that add neat shortcuts and functionality to all of my PowerShell consoles by default.